-If the lines are still twisted, untwist them by turning the bar.
-It may be possible (especially after not being careful when packing away or setting up the kite) that the bar has to be pushed through the lines again to untwist.
+7 If the lines are still twisted, untwist them by turning the 3 Lightly tension the bridle again to check it.
+If necessary, rebar.
+It may be possible (especially after not being careful when peat the last step until the left and right bridles are separated. packing away or setting up the kite) that the bar has to be pushed through the lines again to untwist.